Retro Eye care Haitian Deep Dark Default

 • Supports ShardingSphere-Proxy logical databases only.

-• Logical column and rule validation are based on what Proxy exposes.
-Direct physical database connections can execute ordinary SQL only and do not represent masking rule state.
+• Direct database connections can execute ordinary SQL only and do not represent masking rule state.